chowjx/BIA4-ICA1/README.md

 1. **Prepare Your Data**: Organize your images.
 You can preprocess single images or multiple images in a folder.

 2. **Set Input and Output Paths**:
-   -input_path[-i]: Path to the image or folder containing images.
-Default: None `-output_path[-o]`: Path where preprocessed images will be saved.
-Default: "./preprocessed" `-size[-s]`: Size of output images.
-Format: weight,height   Default: 320,320
+   - `-input_path [-i]`:  Path to the image or folder containing images.
+Default: None.
+   - `-output_path [-o]`: Path where preprocessed images will be saved.
+Default: "./preprocessed".
+   - `-size [-s]`:        Size of output images.
+Format: width,height.
+Default: 320,320.

 4. **Run the Script**:
-   - Use `python3 preprocess.py -i path/to/your/image/or/folder -o path/to/save/processed/images -s width,height` to start preprocessing.
+   - Use `python preprocess.py -i path/to/your/image/or/folder -o path/to/save/processed/images -s width,height` to start preprocessing.
    - The script will automatically handle different file formats (`.png`, `.jpg`, `.jpeg`).

 5. **Check Output**: Processed images will be saved in the specified output directory.